 - Activities designed to improve health or reduce healthcare costs

 - Auditing and compliance reviews, medical reviews, and legal services

 - Training programs

-We are also required to collect and send information to the North Carolina Department of Health and Human Services (DHHS) and Center for Medicaid and Medicare Services (CMS) to meet legal requirements.
+We are also required to collect and send information to the North Carolina Department of Health and Human Services (DHHS), the South Carolina Division of Health and Environmental Control (DHEC), and Centers for Medicaid and Medicare Services (CMS) to meet legal requirements.

 We keep this information for a minimum seven years after your discharge from services unless you were a minor at the time of service.

 We are required by law to maintain the privacy of your personal information and to provide you with a notice of our legal duties and privacy practices.

 How we use and disclose your personal information